 Our fourth dispatch from this year’s New York Film Festival (here’s one, two, and three) includes the Chinese-American filmmaker Chloé Zhao’s docudrama The Rider, about South Dakotan rodeo culture; Kiyoshi Kurosawa’s Invasion of the Body Snatchers/Starman hybrid Before We Vanish; and Ben Russell’s Good Luck, a relatively normal (for him), 2.5 documentary about Surinamese gold panners.

-In transmuting the true-life story of rodeo star Brady Jandreau into the sort-of-fictionalized The Rider, director Chloé Zhao uses low-key character and story detail to massage a docudrama approach into something narratively neater and greatly affecting.
-The story of Jandreau (or as his character here is named, Brady Blackbird) is one that superficially feels more suited to documentary.
-Once an up-and-comer on the rodeo circuit, not only did Jandreau/Blackbird suffer a devastating head injury that possibly ended his career, but tragedy also struck his paraplegic friend, bull-rider rider Lane Scott (who plays himself).
-This kind of true-life drama tends to suffer in translation to narrative storytelling, often being over-sensationalized by filmmakers.
-Zhao, however, immerses herself in a cowboy ethos, wisely allowing her subjects’ misfortunes to be viewed as part of a larger way of life as opposed to feeling like outlier tragedies.
+In transmuting the true-life story of rodeo star Brady Jandreau into the sort-of-fictionalized The Rider, director Chloé Zhao uses low-key character and narrative detail to massage a tidy, affecting docudrama from the material.
+The story of Jandreau (or as his character here is named, Brady Blackbird) is one that instinctually feels more suited to documentary.
+Once an up-and-comer on the rodeo circuit, not only did Jandreau/Blackbird suffer a devastating head injury that threatened to end his career, but tragedy also strikes his paraplegic friend, bull-rider rider Lane Scott (who plays himself).
+This kind of real-life drama often tends to suffer in translation to cinematic narrative, the instinct to sensationalize or mine for inspirational platitudes a hurdle that trips up too many filmmakers.
+Zhao, however, immerses her film in a certain come-what-may cowboy spirit, wisely allowing her subjects’ misfortunes to be viewed as the familiar collateral of a larger way of life rather than outlier tragedies.

-This naturalistic approach enriches The Rider; Brady’s relationships throughout the film – with his father and his younger sister, who has Asperger’s syndrome – all feel refreshingly authentic, likely thanks to the fact that they are authentic (Brady’s real family play their respective counterparts).
-And Zhao shows remarkable restraint in working within this milieu, never allowing her purpose to feel calculated: no one person here comes off as overtly central, but rather the focus seems to be on a way of life and how deeply it affects everyone.
-Case in point: Brady’s friends, of Native American heritage, are handled according to the assimilative reality of 21st century South Dakota.
-And while a deeper exploration of just how the cowboy ideology might affect the identity of these characters in particular could be fascinating, Zhao trusts her instincts enough to keep her attention on issues of masculinity and self-worth in a culture where little else seems to be of comparable concern.
+This naturalistic approach enriches The Rider; Brady’s relationships throughout the film — with his father and his younger sister, who lives with Autism Spectrum Disorder — all feel refreshingly authentic, likely thanks to the fact that they are authentic: Brady’s real family perform as their respective counterparts.
+And Zhao shows remarkable restraint in working within this milieu, never allowing her purpose to feel calculated: no single person here is the film’s entire focus, but rather, it’s this specific way of life and its clouding effect that becomes the main character.
+Case in point: Brady’s close friends, of Native American heritage, are handled according to some present, assimilative reality, and any fear that the filmmakers might be tempted toward reductive messaging about the irony of these men embracing cowboy culture is mercifully unfounded.
+So while a deeper exploration of how the cowboy ideology might inform these characters’ notions of identity could be indeed be particularly fascinating, Zhao smartly trusts her instincts enough to here keep her attention fixed on the foundational issues of masculinity and self-worth that so define the culture she captures.
 Luke Gorham

 In the 1990s and 2000s, Kiyoshi Kurosawa emerged as one of world cinema’s most accomplished and interesting filmmakers: Cure, Pulse, Bright Future, and Doppelganger (among others) are potent, arthouse-friendly genre films — or, alternately, genre-friendly arthouse films — that far transcend their J-horror marketing to explore, in indelibly haunting ways, themes of technology-induced human alienation and familial and societal dysfunction and disintegration.
 In more recent years, Kurosawa has continued to mine his thematic concerns, but to considerably diminished effect.
 Save for his 2012 television mini-series Penance and his most recent feature, 2016’s Daguerrotype — which successfully transplanted the director’s style to a French-language setting — Kurosawa’s output this decade has mostly consisted of meandering reiterations of subjects previously explored with far greater skill and precision in his earlier films.
 Alas, his latest, Before We Vanish, can be squarely placed in just such a category.